astramieri/oci-generative-ai/docs/langchain.md

     - it is a declarative and preferred way to create chains
 - **Legacy**
     - LangChain Python classes like LLM Chain

+## LangChain Memory

+In the context of chatbot and LangChain, **memory** is the ability to store information about past interactions.

+LangChain interacts with the memory **twice** in a run:
+- after user input but before chain execution
+    - read from memory
+- after core logic but before output
+    - write to memory

+LangChain offers a **variety of memory types**.
+For example, we may use a chain that returns a summary of the contents of the memory instead of the actual contents of the memory.

+When multiple users are using a chatbot, every user will ask different questions and will have different responses.
+So how do we store these?
+If we use *Streamlit* as our user interface, **a separate session is created** for every connected user.
+We can store chat history in user-specific session.